"Hvad hedder det?

 Helga wants children and does not want to marry before knowing what kind of male she allowed into her house.
 Women have jobs, so men are no longer providers, just housemates to order around, share sperm and expenses with.

-If you happen to see a married couple without children, they will hurry to explain why this strange event has taken place.
+If you do happen to see a married couple without children, they will hurry to explain why this strange event has taken place.

 The rule is to have three or four kids, then after that lengthy test drive, they may or may not marry.